 - If desired, you can toss the chopped pecans into the sauce or wait and serve them sprinkled over the top of the pancakes.

-- One serving is two pancakes and approximately 2 ½ tbsp of the topping.
+- One serving is two pancakes and approximately 2 ½ tablespoon of the topping.

 Notes